-We own and operate what we believe are some of the lowest cost and most efficient assets in the coated woodfree paper, coated mechanical paper and dissolving wood pulp sectors in the world.
-A significant portion of our past capital expenditure was used to increase production capacity at efficient facilities and of higher margin products, balance supply and demand in the printing and writing paper markets, reduce costs and improve product quality.
+We own and operate what we believe are some of the lowest cost and most efficient assets in the coated woodfree paper, coated mechanical paper and dissolving pulp sectors in the world.
+A significant portion of our past capital expenditure was used to increase production capacity at efficient facilities and of higher margin products, balance supply and demand in the graphic paper markets, reduce costs and improve product quality.
 We continually evaluate the performance of our assets by maintaining a focus on profitability, and we actively manage our asset base by divesting or closing non-performing assets, by converting paper machines to increase capacity and for use in higher margin businesses, and by pursuing an investment policy that is focused on high-return projects.
+By rationalizing capacity we also seek to keep utilization at high levels, supporting our profitability.
 We have strict criteria for the profitability and cash flow generation of our assets, and we constantly review our portfolio.

-In line with our strategic objective of improving operational and machine efficiencies and in order to lower costs, we undertook a number of large capital projects during fiscal 2018.
-For example, we commenced a woodyard upgrade at the Saiccor Mill to improve wood efficiency and to allow for further expansion of the mill, as we plan to expand production capacity at the Saiccor Mill by 110,000 tons in fiscal 2019.
-This project is expected to improve our energy and water efficiency and result in increased energy and chemical recovery, leading to lower operating costs.
-We have also invested in upgrades at our Gratkorn Mill, aiming to enhance production efficiency and lower costs.
+In line with our strategic objective of improving operational and machine efficiencies and in order to lower costs, we undertook a number of large capital projects during fiscal 2019.
+For example, in fiscal 2019 we continued our investment program at the Saiccor Mill, commencing work on a project to expand production capacity at the Saiccor Mill by 110,000 tons.
+Although construction work on this project has been suspended as we have declared force majeure due to the COVID-19 outbreak, once completed this project is expected to improve our energy and water efficiency and result in increased energy and chemical recovery, leading to lower operating costs.
+We have also invested in upgrades at our Gratkorn Mill, resulting in improved production efficiency and lower costs.